RitaCurado/Thesis-Linked-Product-Data/README.md

 # Thesis

-To run this project add it to eclipse as a Java Project;
+To run this project add it to eclipse as a Maven Project;
 Open the GUI.java class and press run;

 There will be open a user interface.